-In this article, we’ll cover adding a user manually to your AccessAlly site.
+In this article, we’ll cover how to manually add a user to AccessAlly.
 This article is helpful post-launch if you’re receiving emails from customers that can not access the content they’ve purchased.

 Important – When to use this article